mrdonado/blog/_posts/2019-11-16-behind-a-nat.markdown

 ```

 The first command will tell your system to run the service on startup.
 The second one (`start`) will start the service right away.

+Note: there are alternatives to creating your custom ssh service (e.g.: [autossh](https://linux.die.net/man/1/autossh)), but a custom service proved to be more stable on my machine.
+Feel free to use whatever configuration works best for you in order to keep the connection active.